zyanchew/accessibility-measure/README.md

 # Dynamic Accessibility Measurement

 ## Overview
-This project is part of my bachelor's graduation thesis.
-It focuses on analyzing human mobility data to study accessibility changes in response to extreme events.
-By examining mobility data before, during, and after the event, this project aims to identify trends in community resilience and recovery.
-The accessibility to gas station of each census block group in the study area is calculated for different phases of a hurricane event.
+This project is part of my bachelor's graduation thesis, focusing on analyzing human mobility data to study accessibility changes in response to extreme events.
+By examining mobility data before, during, and after a hurricane event, the study identifies trends in community resilience and recovery.

 ## Data
-The dataset was sourced from Safegraph, containing anonymized visits of Point-of-Interests (POI).
-The data includes:
+The raw data was sourced from SafeGraph, containing anonymized weekly visits to Points-of-Interest (POIs).
+The pre-processed dataset used for this project is included in the repository for further analysis.
-- POI information
-- Location
-- Visits counts
-- Date range

 ## Methodology

-1. Data preprocessing: Cleaning and organizing the data.
-(The raw datasets from Safegraph is huge and it is not the main focus for this project objective.
-Therefore, this step is pre-done and the pre-processed dataset had been uploaded in respiratory for the following step)
+1. Data preprocessing: Cleaning and organizing the raw data.
+(This step is pre-done since the raw datasets are extensive and not the main focus of the project.)
-2. Accessibility measurement: Quantifying accessibility metrics for each communnity, and calculating the changes in accessibility before, during and after the event.
+2. Accessibility measurement: Quantifying accessibility metrics for each community and calculating the changes in accessibility across different phases of the event.
-3. Trend analysis: Examining communities response patterns during different phases of the event.
+3. Trend analysis: Examining community response patterns and clustering similar responses using agglomerative clustering.

 Accessibility metric: ![Equation to calculate accessibility of a census block group](images/accessibility_metrics.png)

-In this project, accessibility metric indicating how accessible is a certain services to a community based on the number of visit of certain category of POI in the area.
-The distance decay function is included in the accessibility metric to reflect the sensitivity of distance between community and POI.
+The accessibility metric reflects how accessible a service (e.g., gas stations) is to a community, based on the number of visits to specific POIs within the area.
+A distance decay function is applied to account for the sensitivity of accessibility to the distance between a community and the POIs.

 Accessibility changes: ![Equation to calculate the changes in accessibility](images/accessibility_changes.png)

-To assess the ability of community in response to extreme event, the changes in accessibility before, during, and after the event is claculated.
-Based on communities response patterns during different phases of the  event, agglomerative clustering algorithm is used for trend analysis.
+To assess community responses to extreme events, the accessibility changes before, during, and after the event are calculated.
+Agglomerative clustering is employed to identify trends in community response and recovery based on these changes.

-## Getting start
+## Code Descriptions

-1. accessibility_metrics.py : Calculate the accessibility metric for each census block group to gas station.
+1. accessibility_metrics.py : Calculates accessibility metrics for each CBG for gas stations.
-2. merge.py: Since the data for each week is saved seperately, and to ease the future analysis, we combine all the data into one file.
+2. merge.py: Merges weekly data files into a single dataset for easier analysis.
-3. plot.py: Plot the averange value of accessibility metric of all census block group in duval county to assess the accessibility over study period.
+3. plot.py: Plots the average accessibility metric for all CBGs in Duval County to analyze trends over the study period.
-4. accessibility_change.py: To examine the changes in accessibility during and after the huricance event.
+4. accessibility_change.py: Calculates changes in accessibility during and after the hurricane event.
+5. clustering.py: Applies agglomerative clustering to identify patterns in community response.
+6. errorbar.py: Visualizes community response and recovery patterns using error bar plots.

 ## Results
 Key insights included:
-- Changes in accessibility metrics pre- and post-event.
+- Changes in Accessibility: Significant variations in accessibility metrics pre- and post-event.
-- Variations in community resilience.
+- Community Resilience: Clustering analysis reveals different patterns of community recovery and response.